sopanshewale/workshops/workshop_one/workbooks/recursion.md

 Let us look at the example of converting decimal integer to binaray number.

 Any whole number has the form 2k + b, where k is some smaller whole number and b is either 0 or 1.
-In whole numbers binary expantion, b is the final bit of the binary expansion.
+In whole numbers binary expansion, b is the final bit of the binary expansion.
 It’s easy to see whether this final bit is 0 or 1;
 We just look to observe whether the input number is even or odd.
 The rest of the number is 2k, whose binary expansion is the same as that of k, but shifted left one place